whmcs-smarters/SmartersX-Connect/README.md

 ## SmartersX Connect

-SmartersX Connect is a WHMCS add-on module that securely links your WHMCS installation with the SmartersX mobile application.
+<a href="https://smartersx.com">SmartersX</a> Connect is a WHMCS add-on module that securely links your WHMCS installation with the <a href="https://smartersx.com">SmartersX</a> mobile application.

 ### Features